tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 #### The Environment

 Consider all other agents as part of an unpredictable environment and just respond based on their response

+- Hard to distinguish useful from useless information, like an upper cut from an enemy or just the rain

+#### The Model

+Model the adversarial agents i